Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-AreaSearch released postcode level ATO data for financial year 2022 on Crows Nest - Waverton SA2.
-The median income among taxpayers was $81,929 with an average of $125,013.
-This is notably higher than the national averages and compares to Greater Sydney's median of $56,994 and average of $80,856.
-Based on Wage Price Index growth of 12.61% since financial year 2022, estimated incomes as of September 2025 would be approximately $92,260 (median) and $140,777 (average).
-Census 2021 income data ranks household, family, and personal incomes in Crows Nest - Waverton between the 92nd and 98th percentiles nationally.
-Income analysis shows that 32.4% of residents earn more than $4,000 weekly, contrasting with the metropolitan region where the $1,500-$2,999 bracket is highest at 30.9%.
-The significant proportion of high earners (45.7% above $3,000/week) indicates strong economic capacity in the suburb.
-High housing costs consume 17.3% of income, but strong earnings still place disposable income at the 91st percentile.
-The area's SEIFA income ranking places it in the 10th decile.
+AreaSearch's latest postcode level ATO data, released for financial year 2022, shows Crows Nest - Waverton SA2 had a median income among taxpayers of $81,929 and an average of $125,013.
+Nationally, these figures are exceptionally high.
+Greater Sydney's median was $56,994 with an average of $80,856.
+Based on Wage Price Index growth of 12.61% since financial year 2022, estimates for September 2025 would be approximately $92,260 (median) and $140,777 (average).
+Census 2021 income data ranks Crows Nest - Waverton's household, family, and personal incomes highly, between the 92nd and 98th percentiles nationally.
+Income analysis reveals that 32.4% of residents earn $4000+ weekly (6,143 residents), contrasting with the metropolitan region where the $1,500 - 2,999 bracket leads at 30.9%.
+The substantial proportion of high earners (45.7% above $3,000/week) indicates strong economic capacity throughout the suburb.
+High housing costs consume 17.3% of income, though strong earnings still place disposable income at the 91st percentile and the area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income